Words from the Provost to highlight a number of matters for your attention.

 Technology, Information and Intellectual Property

 Information Security and Sensitive Data

-The Commonwealth of Virginia’s Department of Human Resources has updated its policy – which applies to all university employees – on use of the Internet and electronic communications to include a broader range of devices such as BlackBerries and smartphones and social media technologies such as LinkedIn, Facebook, blogs, etc. As outlined in the policy, personal use of these technologies is permitted as long as it does not interfere with productivity or performance and does not adversely affect efficient operations of the Commonwealth’s systems or imply that the communication is made on behalf of the university.
-The policy outlining specific requirements and banned activities (pdf) is available online.
-The Code of Virginia prohibits the use of state-owned or leased computers to access sexually explicit content.
-Exceptions may be made for research approved in advance.
-Please seek such approvals in writing (email is acceptable) from Vice Provost for Research, Dennis Manos.
+State policy on use of the Internet and electronic communications covers a broad range of devices such as smartphones and social media technologies including Facebook, LinkedIn, blogs, etc. Under the policy, personal use of these technologies is permitted as long as it does not (1) interfere with productivity or performance, (2) adversely affect systems, or (3) imply that the communication is made on behalf of W&M. Find the policy outlining specific requirements and banned activities (pdf).
+In addition, the Code of Virginia prohibits the use of W&M-owned or leased computers to access sexually explicit content, except when approved in advance by the Vice Provost for Research and Graduate/Professional Studies.

 Please do not hesitate to contact your supervisor, department head, dean or Office of the Provost.